froveda/etznab/README.md

 ETZNAB
 ===

-Web application for a argentinian hairdressing bussiness called Etznab.
+Web application for an argentinian hairdressing bussiness called Etznab.

 *This is a work in progress application*, with harcoded code and elements in the page.
 The public access page can be found momentarily at: